 Slack

 Slack is the best channel for work contexts.
 Socket Mode keeps your agent connected without requiring a public URL, and it works reliably behind firewalls and corporate VPNs.
+Slack works on any supported OpenClaw host including small VPS instances, and adds no cost on top of your normal AI API spend.

 - Go to api.slack.com/apps and click Create New App